 Christensen K, Christensen P and Dykes A, et al.:Chlorhexidine for prevention of neonatal colonization with group B streptococci, Eur J Obstet Gynecol Reprod Biol.
 19(4):1985; 231–236.

 Cohain.
 Long-term symptomatic group B streptococcal vulvovaginitis: eight cases resolved with freshly cut garlic.
 European Journal of Obstetrics & Gynecology and Reproductive Biology 146(1):2009; 110-111.

 Crombleholme W: Obstetrics, In (Tierney L, McPhee S and Papadakis M eds.)
 Current Medical Diagnosis and Treatment.
 2007; New York: McGraw-Hill.

-Drekker, R. Group B Strep in Pregnancy: Evidence for Antibiotics and Alternatives. http://evidencebasedbirth.com/groupbstrep/ Accessed 10/12/2015.
+Dekker, R. Group B Strep in Pregnancy: Evidence for Antibiotics and Alternatives.
+2017.

-Facchinetti F, Piccinini F and Mordini S: Chlorhexidine vaginal flushings vs. systemic ampicillin in the prevention of vertical transmission of neonatal group B streptococcus, at term, J Matern Fetal Neonatal Med.
+Facchinetti F, et al. S: Chlorhexidine vaginal flushings vs. systemic ampicillin in the prevention of vertical transmission of neonatal group B streptococcus, at term, J Matern Fetal Neonatal Med.
 11(2):2002; 84–88.